misaelnieto/devsim_gsoc_2018/devsim/data/README.md

 - **Photon current**: 46,428190     mA/cm2

-## Si-Optical-properties.csv
+## Refractive indexes

+Files contained in data folder: `data/refractive_indexes`

+### Si.csv

-Refractive index data downloaded from [PV Lighthouse](https://www2.pvlighthouse.com.au/resources/photovoltaic%20materials/refractive%20index/refractive%20index.aspx)
+Refractive index data of Silicon downloaded from [PV Lighthouse](https://www2.pvlighthouse.com.au/resources/photovoltaic%20materials/refractive%20index/refractive%20index.aspx)

 **Description**: This is a list of the complex refractive index for Si in function of the of the wave length.